peterhinch/micropython-iot/README.md

 ## 8.1 Latency and throughput

-The interface is intended to provide low latency: if a switch on one node controls a pin on another, a quick response can be expected.
+The interface is intended to provide low latency: if a switch on one node controls a pin on another, a reasonably quick response can be expected.
 The link is not designed for high throughput because of the buffer overflow issue discussed in [section 6](./README.md#6-ensuring-resilence).
 This is essentially a limitation of the ESP8266 device.

+In practice latency on the order of 100-200ms is normal; latency will of course last for the duration if an outage occurs.

 **TIMEOUT**